Solo5/solo5-ci/amd64-OpenBSD66-clang80/README.md

 `dugite` will complain the the platform is not supported, you can ignore this.
 Otherwise the install should succeed.

+Additional notes for OpenBSD 6.7 and/or node 12.x:
+- you will need to run `npm install request`
+- various other bits of the surf-build dependency tree may fail, but as long as surf-build installs and runs with the script below, you're fine

 Place the following `surf-build` script into your `$PATH`:

 ```